Moto E (1st generation): Reception

-Vlad Savov of The Verge praised the design of the Moto E for not appearing "downmarket" and for having adequate performance, but still noting that the device's camera was not as good as those on other smartphones.
+Vlad Savov of The Verge praised the Moto E's design for not appearing "downmarket" and for having adequate performance, but noted that the device's camera was not as good as those on other smartphones.
 He went on to say that "a market populated by the likes of the Galaxy Fame and Galaxy Young—both of which are stuck on Android 4.1 with little hope of an upgrade—hadn't seen anything like the quick and well-made G before.
 Or since, for that matter."
 Chris Velazco of Engadget was relatively positive, noting that the Moto E was well-designed and carried the trademark design cues of Motorola's recent products, while praising its vivid display, along with its sufficient performance, battery life, and nearly stock Android software.
 In conclusion, it was felt that "for all its minor shortcomings, the Moto E still represents a level of power and quality that's become even more accessible to people the world over, and that's something worth celebrating.
 If all you need is a smartphone that can take you to Facebook, capture fodder for Instagram or fire off missives on Twitter (or WhatsApp or Weibo), the Moto E will make a worthy sidekick.
 Not every important device has to be a flashy flagship."
-However, the device was still panned for its small amount of internal storage, and for lacking a camera flash or front-facing camera.
+However, the device was still panned for its limited internal storage and for lacking a camera flash or a front-facing camera.